syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 <% endtab %>

-The Event and Binding properties of the SfDataGrid can be handled by the behavior.
+The filter events and the methods consuming SfDataGrid can be handled from the behavior as shown below.

 <% tab %>

+ // Behavior.cs
  public class FilterBehavior : Behavior<ContentPage>
     {
  public void OnColumnsSelectionChanged(object sender, EventArgs e)